annajiat/2021-08-30-fiu-online/index.md

 {% comment %}
 HEADER

-Edit the values in the block above to be appropriate for your workshop.
-If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
+Edit the values in the block above to be appropriate for your workshop.The course is aimed at graduate students and other re If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
 And run 'make workshop-check' *before* committing to make sure that changes are good.